kkemple/scienceandmathematics.com/src/content/posts/bounded-reflexivity-and-constraint-theory.md

 Beneath chips lies another layer: specialty wafers for photonics, MEMS, and power devices.
 These 100-150mm substrates (SOI, LNOI, photonics-grade) are chronically supply-constrained.
 Demand separates into AI photonics interconnects, defense rad-hard sensors, MEMS for robotics, and power devices for EVs and industrial systems.

-Foundries don't want to serve this market—volumes are variable and margins come from expertise, not scale.
+Foundries avoid this market—volumes are variable and margins come from expertise, not scale.
 Small shops control an underestimated bottleneck that the AI, defense, and photonics ecosystems cannot scale without.

 ##### Constraint Profile Comparison